Belgium · audience itinerary

 Insider tips

-- ◆Ghent is very walkable, but trams are efficient for longer distances.
+- ◆Ghent is very walkable, but public transport (trams and buses) is efficient for longer distances.

 Packing highlights